xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.WINDOW**(**type\_num**, window\_text)

-Type\_num    is a number that specifies what type of window information you want.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies what type of window information you want.
 The following list shows the possible values of type\_num and the corresponding results:

 |               |                                                                                                                                                                                                                                                                                                                               |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |